wonjae-lee-2/scripts/README.md

 ## Google Cloud

-1. Create a GKE cluster in Autopilot mode.
+1. Create a GKE cluster in the standard mode.
 (Increase quotas for in-use IP addresses and CPUs.)

 2. Create and download the service account key.